careforrare/PersonalizedMedicine/care-for-rare/content/en/docs/families/for-adolescents/_index.md

 ## AMIGO

-So, there’s this project called “AMIGO: Advanced Medical Intelligence for Guiding Orphan Medicine”, run by Dr. von Hauner Children’s Hospital in Munich.
+So, there’s this project called “AMIGO: Advanced Medical Intelligence for Guiding Omics-based Medicine”, run by Dr. von Hauner Children’s Hospital in Munich.
 They’re trying to help kids with rare diseases, who often get left out in medicine.

 When a kid goes to the clinic, they collect a bunch of data about their medical history and symptoms.
 They use forms, blood and pee tests, and check-ups.
 They even do things like genome tests and fancy eye scans.
 Then, smart people called bioinformaticians analyze all this data.
 But here’s the thing: even with all this info, they only figure out what’s wrong about 30% of the time, especially for rare diseases that are mostly genetic.
 And for over 95% of rare diseases, there isn’t even a medicine that’s been tested and approved yet!
 This makes things really tough for the doctors, as well as the kids and their families.